fulminologylabs/nostar-scrape/README.md

 The alembic configuration knows to migrate the test DB because of a toggled environment variable, `TEST_OVERRIDE`, that is turned ON at the start of the script and OFF at the end of the script.

+IF THERE IS A TEST FAILURE IN CI, EXECUTION WILL STOP AND THE CLEANUP PROCESS WILL NOT TAKE PLACE.
+It is a separate DB instance but still.
 ```
 ./scripts/test.sh
 ```